dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/backend/services/git.service.ts">
 // src/backend/services/git.service.ts
-// Updated on: C182 (Add status check and improve error messages) import * as vscode from 'vscode';
+// Updated on: C183 (Refactor to return results instead of showing UI) import * as vscode from 'vscode';
 import { exec } from 'child_process';
 import * as path from 'path';